bkil/secuchart/data/_doc/7-wan_crowdsourcing.md

 Skype did it decades ago with automatic super node promotion, but I have yet to find another messenger (or data sync or social networking service solution) that is capable of anything like that.

 The basic design flaw of many messengers is that the only way to reach users who are not publicly routable is through relays, and only a few nodes are TCP relays (optional setting) a lot like if it went over TURN.
-Rather, this should be the default (and detected during runtime even), and it should be modelled after ICE - select between STUN alternatives and only resort back to something like TURN if there is no solution otherwise.
+Rather, this should be the default (and detected during runtime even), and it should be modelled after ICE - select between STUN alternatives and only resort to something like TURN if there is no solution otherwise.
 This would reduce the load on relays tenfold at least.

 ## Store and forward buffering